Stratisgi/Stratisgi/README.md

 - 👋 Hi, I’m @Stratisgi
-- 👀 I’m interested in animal husbandry
+- 👀 I’m interested
-- 🌱 I’m currently learning the world
+- 🌱 I’m currently learning
-- 💞️ I’m looking to collaborate on with noone
+- 💞️ I’m looking to collaborate on
-- 📫 How to reach me ... you cant reach me
+- 📫 How to reach me ...

 <!---
 Stratisgi/Stratisgi is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.